Automattic/jetpack/readme.txt

 **Enhancements**

 * Connection flow: remove some of the text from the connection prompt.
+* General: remove files that were deprecated in Jetpack 7.5.
 * Image CDN: check for local file upload before processing post images.
 * Recurring Payments: add an alignment option to the button.